CrypticT1tan/wordle-on-cmd/README.md

 For any questions, contact me here on Github, at gavinkiosco@gmail.com via email, or cryptict1tan on Discord.

 ## ATTRIBUTION ©️
-- Wordle is created by Josh Wardle
+- Wordle is created by Josh Wardle (Link: https://www.nytimes.com/games/wordle/index.html)